Skip to Content

 The decision starts with observation.
 Before a trainer reaches for any equipment, they need to know exactly what the horse is doing and why.
 Blinkers address a specific problem — they don’t improve a horse that’s simply not fast enough, and they can make things worse if the wrong type is used on the wrong horse.

-- Identify the behavior — Is the horse drifting, hesitating, looking around, breaking slowly, or losing focus in the stretch?
+• Identify the behavior first — Is the horse drifting, hesitating, looking around, breaking slowly, or losing focus in the stretch?
 The specific problem determines which cup type and which side to start with.

-- Test in workouts first — Blinkers should be tried in morning works before race day.
-A horse that reacts badly to them in a workout isn’t going to improve in a race.
+• Test in workouts before race day — A horse that reacts badly to blinkers in a morning workout isn’t going to improve in a race.
 A horse that responds well gives you confidence going in.

-- Adjust over time — Some horses need different blinkers as they develop.
-A young horse that needed full cups early in its career may eventually work better in cheaters once it matures and settles.
+• Adjust over time — Some horses need different blinkers as they develop.
+A young horse that needed full cups early may eventually work better in cheaters once it matures and settles.

 Blinkers On, Blinkers Off: What It Means for Bettors